Helioviewer-Project/JHelioviewer-SWHV/docs/non-ortho-projection-note.md

 - Unsupported projection codes fall back to `TAN` on both the Java and GLSL sides.
 - `ZPN` support uses only `PV2_0..PV2_5`, which matches the solar test files.
-- `CRLN-CAR / CRLT-CAR` surface maps are currently supported only in:
+- `CRLN-CAR / CRLT-CAR` and `CRLN-CEA / CRLT-CEA` surface maps are currently supported only in:
   - `Latitudinal`
   - `Orthographic`
 - They are not supported in:
   - `HPC`, because `HPC` is observer-centered helioprojective angle space
   - `Polar` / `LogPolar`, because those paths still assume observer-image reprojection rather than a pure surface lon/lat map
-- In `Orthographic`, `CAR` wraps only the visible solar sphere and has no off-limb representation.
+- In `Orthographic`, `CAR` and `CEA` wrap only the visible solar sphere and have no off-limb representation.

 ## HPC Viewpoint Findings